MrsDaehin/mltp-tutorial/workshop_part2.md

 ```
 ## When to Use Each Metric Type

 Choosing the right metric type is essential for effective monitoring and querying in Prometheus.
-Here’s a practical guide:
+Here's a practical guide:

 ---